-Why is natural hazards, risk and resilience of interest to the state?
+Why are natural hazards, risk and resilience of interest to the state?

 A natural hazard is a naturally occurring event that may cause harm to people and our social wellbeing, damage to property and/or infrastructure and impact our economy and the environment.
-The natural hazards that can be prepared for through land use planning and development decisions are flood, bushfire, landslide, storm tide inundation and coastal erosion.
+Effective land use planning and development decisions can ensure development avoids, mitigates or manages the impacts of certain natural hazards including flood, bushfire, landslide, storm tide inundation and coastal erosion.